ShawnO86/National_News_Weather/README.md

 ~~Use GeoLocation for inital load of weather data,~~ Set up airnow api and functionality
-Seperate get endpoints to send weather and news data seperatly, Implement meaningcloud API for news article summary and anaylisis, Add conditional styles to weather/news buttons when active, Add nighttime color styling and ability to switch automatically based on local time
+Seperate get endpoints to send weather and news data seperatly, Add conditional styles to weather/news buttons when active, Add nighttime color styling and ability to switch automatically based on local time

 ## Project Setup